cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 - Developer Ethics
 - Security, Privacy and Trust

-## How to Submit a Proposal
+## How to submit a proposal

 First, make sure you're available to attend the conference.
 It will be held on **November 7-8, 2019**.

-Talk submissions are done as 2 minute videos.
+Talk submissions are done as **2 minute videos**.
 Your goal here is not to produce a perfectly executed mini-talk, it is to describe your talk idea informally.
 What's the topic?
 How do you want to approach it?
 Why is it interesting?

 We won't make the videos public, so no need to worry about random Internet people seeing them.
 But we feel this is a good opportunity to start building a comfort level with talking about your idea in front of an audience.

 Here is an [example submission](https://www.youtube.com/watch?v=VcYSf2EWFKk&feature=youtu.be) from one of our 2018 speakers, Elgin-Skye McLaren.
 Here's another one from [Will Klein](https://drive.google.com/file/d/12onj0eQPspOj1bSkL8waM-m52vZgL2IY/view).
 These videos are _not_ meant to be templates, they're just here to illustrate a few goals: be clear about your topic, share some context for why you care, and please be yourself!

-## Stuck on the Idea of a Video Submission?
+## Stuck on the idea of a video submission?

 If you're still hesitant about the video, here's a suggestion.
 Forget recording for now.
 Stand up, in a place where no one can hear you, and describe your talk idea out loud.
 When you're done, start over and do it again, ten times in a row.
 With a two-minute limit, ten tries only take about 20 minutes.
 After your tenth try, you may feel much more confident.

 Once you’ve recorded your 2-minute video, just upload it to a public but obfuscated place.
 Some suggestions: Youtube (mark as unlisted), Dropbox, S3, your own web host.

-## We’re Here to Help!
+## We’re here to help!

 There are a million reasons why you might not think you’re qualified or capable of giving a talk, let alone at CascadiaJS.
 We are here to prove you wrong.
 If all you have is a gut feeling that you have something important to share with people, we are here to help you hone your idea and craft a great submission.
 We are happy to connect you with experienced speakers to help prepare your submission.
 Just [join our Slack](https://join.slack.com/t/cascadiajs/shared_invite/enQtMzcyMjkzMDk0NjQwLTc3YmJiMTk0NTZjNDBjMzg2YTMxNDA4Njk3YTgyZWY0MGM4NjVhZTI0YTUzYTRmYzRlNThhNTIxOGNkMDU1ZGU) and head over to the #cfp channel.